visualpharm/Lunacy/docs/index.md

    <br>

-We suport the following languages:
+We support the following languages:

 - Chinese
 - English